westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 title: SK Collection/Index and Vector management
 ---
 classDiagram
-    note for IVectorStore "Can manage records for any scenario" note for IVectorCollectionsManager "Can manage collections and\nindexes for core scenarios"
+    note for IVectorDBRecordsService "Can manage records for any scenario" note for IVectorDBCollectionsService "Can manage collections and\nindexes for core scenarios"

     namespace SKAbstractions{
-        class IVectorCollectionsManager{
+        class IVectorDBCollectionsService{
             <<interface>>
             +CreateChatHistoryCollection
             +CreateSemanticCacheCollection